hydaline-code/hydaline-code/README.md

 🌟 **Highlights:**
 - 💼 Customizing my portfolio website using HTML, CSS, and JavaScript to showcase my projects and skills.
-- 🌐 I've been busy working on valuable projects to enhance my coding skills and to show case my abilities.
+- 🌐 I've been busy working on valuable projects to enhance my coding skills and to showcase my abilities.

 🛠️ **Tech Stack:**